SimonSML/demoCcyList/README.md

 1. Go to the SDK folder ( you can check it in Android Studio -> File -> Project Structure -> SDK location)
 2. From SDK folder -> build-tools -> 32.0.0 -> rename the file d8 to dx, then go to lib folder, rename d8.jar to dx.jar

-Or
+Or 2nd method:
-Go to build.gradle(app), update the following lines:
+ - Go to build.gradle(app), update the corresponding lines to use version 30, i.e.:

-compileSdkVersion 30
+   - compileSdkVersion 30
-buildToolsVersion '30.0.0'
+   - buildToolsVersion '30.0.0'
-targetSdkVersion 30
+   - targetSdkVersion 30